blbadger/blbadger.github.io/generative-adversarials.md

 ![manifold]({{https://blbadger.github.io}}/neural_networks/fmnist_manifold2.png)

-Do generative adversarial networks tend to prefer one latent space over another?
+Do generative adversarial networks tend to prefer a stereotypical generator configuration $\theta_s$ on the latent space over other possible configurations?
+To be concrete, do GANs of one particular architecture when trained repeatedly on the same dataset tend to generate the same images for a given coordinate $a_1, a_2, ...a_n$ in the latent space?

+Visualization (and indeed any form of exploration is difficult for a high-dimensional latent space, but is perfectly approachable in two dimensions.

-### Continuity in the latent space and GAN stability
+### Continuity and GAN stability

-### Convolutional GANs
+### Semi Stable Convolutional GANs

 For large images, fully connected network GANs become less practical due to the exponential number of trainable parameters in the model.
 Convolutional neural networks generally perform very well at object recognition tasks, and so it is natural to wonder whether they would also make effective generative networks too.